AG7GN/networking/AREDN-notes-README.md

 ## Setting up Putty for ssh Access to your `localnode`

 This is for Windows users.
-Linux/Mac users can just use `ssh` in the Console.
 However, there is a version of putty for Linux.

+- Linux/Mac users can run this command in a Terminal to access `localnode` via ssh:

+		ssh -p 2222 root@localnode.local.mesh

 ### Install Putty

 - [Download the MSI](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) (Windows Installer).
-Linux users: Use the package manager for your distribution to install it.
+Linux users: Use the package manager for your distribution to install Putty.
 -  Double-click the downloaded file to run the installer

 ### Run Putty